 16. Prevents hangovers

 Water is excellent at keeping yourself hydrated in between alcoholic beverages.
 This will also prevent you from drinking too much and prevent headaches the following day.

 Dehydration causes the airways in your body to become more constricted.
 The airways constrict to prevent or minimize water loss.
 However, it can aggravate conditions like asthma or allergies.

 18. Prevents sickness

-Drinking fluids while sick can help replace all the extra water that you are losing.
-Especially during colds, it can also aid in decongestion.
+Drinking fluids while sick can help replace all the extra water you are losing.
+Significantly during colds, it can also aid in decongestion.
 While this hasn’t been scientifically corroborated, drinking water will help your body heal faster by flushing out all the impurities.
 Other than that, it can help prevent dehydration headaches as well.